 Students explore topics such as how to lead teams, financial management, collaboration in health care, and conflict and dispute resolution.

 Online courses are designed with working professionals in mind, and you can continue your nursing duties while studying for your degree...
 READ MORE

 Master's degrees in leadership and management explore different aspects of the job of being a manager in charge of people and operations.
 Using theory and principles, case studies, personal reflection and projects, you'll engage your mind on leadership issues and strategies.

 The degrees are, in some respects, like stripped down versions of a Master of Business Administration.
 Programs may be shorter than an MBA, consisting of 8 subjects instead of 12.
 And the 'missing subjects' tend to be business units.
 There is a firm focus on developing your management and leadership skills.

-By studying online as a part-time student, you can earn your masters degree while working full-time.
+By studying online as a part-time student, you can earn your degree while working full-time.
 These programs are designed for working professionals.

-Topics you'll likely cover in a leadership masters include the following.
+Topics you'll likely cover include the following.

 An adaptive mindset is flexible and able to effectively respond to or lead disruption in the workplace.
 This leadership quality is becoming essential in a business environment where change is the norm, not the exception.
 Managers and leaders without this attribute, who are stuck in a repeating cycle, will struggle to bring their organisations forward.